Softpanorama

 The Tivoli Enterprise Console Server is running.

-If the problem persist you need to try to send messages to the TEC server and see is they are processed.
+If TEC server started OK but the problem persist you need to try to send messages to the TEC server and see if they are processed.

-Do it first from TMR using wpostemsg and and then with endpoint using both wpostemsg and postemsg and see if they are received:
+Do it first from TMR using wpostemsg and and then from endpoint using both wpostemsg and postemsg and see if they are received.
+Use the name of the server as the text of the massage to distibuwish beween them

 wtdumprl -o DESC | more